priyasharma1908/Income_Classification/README.md

 # Income Classification

+In this project, we have to identify the income segment of a given category of customer.
+It is a binary classification problem.

 **The data contains number of people in column (fnlwgt) belonging to various segments described below**

 1. age: the age of an individual: Integer greater than 0